dottedfingertips/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 We are aware of this problem, and we are already looking into possible solution (see https://github.com/andyrozman/RileyLinkAAPS/issues/145), but for now, have that info in mind when traveling.

+### Is a GNARL a fully compatible Rileylink combatible device?

+The developer of the GNARL code fully supports all of the functions used by the Medtronic driver in AndroidAPS which means it is fully compatible.
+It is important to note that this will require addtional work as you will have to source compatible hardware and then load the GNARL code on to the device.

+**Note from author:** Please note that the GNARL software is still experimental and lightly tested, and should not be considered as safe to use as a RileyLink.

 ## FAQ